muhme/joomla-branches-tester/README.md

 ### Grafting a Joomla Package

 Do you have a prebuilt Joomla package to test?
+From a PR prebuild, a released version or a nightly build?
 No problem!
-Just like in plant grafting, where a scion is joined to a rootstock, you can graft a Joomla package onto the Joomla instance for testing.
+Just like in plant grafting, where a scion is joined to a rootstock, you can graft a Joomla package onto an existing Joomla instance for testing.
-Simply choose the same major and minor version numbers and graft the full package for a seamless experience:
+Simply choose matching major and minor version numbers and graft the full package for a seamless experience:

 ```
+scripts/graft 54 Joomla_5.4.5-dev+pr.47448-Development-Full_Package.zip
+scripts/graft 61 Joomla_6.1.0-Stable-Full_Package.zip
-scripts/graft 60 Joomla_6.0.0-alpha2-dev+pr.43793-Development-Full_Package.tar.zst
+scripts/graft 62 Joomla_6.2.0-alpha1-dev-Development-Full_Package.zip
 ```

 :warning: The content of the file system of the Joomla instance is overwritten.